Massage can be a powerful tool to help you take charge of your health and well-being. See if it's right for you.By Mayo Clinic Staff

 Brush aside any thoughts that massage is only a feel-good way to indulge or pamper yourself.
 To the contrary, massage can be a powerful tool to help you take charge of your health and well-being, whether you have a specific health condition or are just looking for another stress reliever.
 You can even learn how to do self-massage or how to engage in massage with a partner at home.

-- Massage therapy for health purposes: What you need to know.
-National Center for Complementary and Integrative Health. https://nccih.nih.gov/health/massage/massageintroduction.htm.
-Accessed Nov.
-4, 2015.
+- Massage therapy: What you need to know.
+National Center for Complementary and Integrative Health. https://www.nccih.nih.gov/health/massage-therapy-what-you-need-to-know.
+Accessed Dec.
+18, 2020.